code16/sharp/docs/guide/building-form.md

     [...]

     if($sometingIsWrong) {
-        throw new SharpApplicativeException("Something is wrong");
+        throw new SharpApplicativeException('Something is wrong');
     }
     [...]
 }